-thor can accumulate contribution is by adding new text that persists and by making edits that are judged to be of good quality.
+Of introduced, the various measures we TextLongevityWithPenalty is perhaps the one with the least tolerance, since by this measure, the only way an author can accumulate contribution is by adding new text that persists and by making edits that are judged to be of good quality.
 Further, this measure does not reward authors for good edits, but penalizes them for bad edits.
-In Figure 8, we plot TextOnly against TextLongevityWithPenalty.
+In Figure 7, we plot TextOnly against TextLongevityWithPenalty.
 We see the vee shape, with vandals falling on a noticeable line in the fourth quadrant, that has no TextOnly contribution.
 Since almost all new text added by vandals is immediate reverted, and their edits always have low quality, we notice that they get low negative TextLongevityWithPenalty contributions.
-In fact, we noticed that the bottom 10 authors by rank when measured according to TextLongevityWithPenalty were all vandals with the exception of AntiVandalBot.
+In fact, we noticed that the bottom ten authors by rank when measured according to TextLongevityWithPenalty were all vandals with the exception of AntiVandalBot.
 We explain this in the subsection on bots.